GoogleCloudPlatform/community/tutorials/github-bigquery-npm-packages/index.md

 ---
 title: Querying the Most Popular NPM Packages on GitHub with Google BigQuery
-description: Learn how to find the most popular NPM packages on GitHub by querying Google BigQuery's public GitHub datasets.
+description: Learn how to find the most popular NPM packages on GitHub by querying BigQuery's public GitHub datasets.
 author: JustinBeckwith
 tags: BigQuery, GitHub, NPM
 date_published: 2017-02-08
 ---

+Justin Beckwith | Developer Programs Engineer | Google

+<p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial shows how to query the public GitHub dataset on Google BigQuery in order to determine the most popular NPM packages among public projects on GitHub.
+This tutorial shows how to query the public GitHub dataset on BigQuery in order to determine the most popular NPM packages among public projects on GitHub.